-Illinois Police release bodycam video of fatal shooting of Black woman in her home - KESQ
+Illinois police release bodycam video of fatal shooting of Black woman in her home - KESQ

 “Drop the f**king pot!” both deputies yell.

 Three shots are heard.
-After a few seconds of silence, one deputy says “shots fired” and calls for EMS.
+After a few seconds of silence, one deputy says “shots fired” and calls for emergency medical services.

 “Dude, I’m not taking f**king boiling water to the f**king head.
 And look, it came right to our feet, too,” Grayson says.